This blog post is an extract from our 2016 Holiday Report. Access the 100+ page report here.

 Gig Salad likely used a Winter Solstice reference to make its email stand out.
-As Mailchart data reveals, many retailers email their audience on Thanksgiving, but their themes and subject lines tend to be fairly consistent.
-They did a great job zagging while everyone else is zigging.
+As MailCharts data reveal, many retailers email their audience on Thanksgiving with themes and subject lines that tend to emphasize the Thanksgiving holiday.
+Gig Salad did a great job zigging while everyone else was zagging.

-Lastly, Estee Lauder did a phenomenal job tying the holiday to one of their products.
-In this email titled “It’s the longest night of the year…” they promote their “Advanced Night Repair” serum.
+Lastly, Estee Lauder did a phenomenal job tying the Winter Solstice to one of their products.
+The title of this email does a great job promoting Estee Lauder’s “Advanced Night Repair” serum.